SHIT FOR BRAINS

 “Yeah, ‘shit for brains.’”

 But Dad relents.
 Jack and I get to spend two weeks with Andy on Jackie Onassis’s yacht off the coast of the French Riviera.
 ‘Sonnets’ is a hit, but the Herald’s reviewer calls it sophomoric in that it showed a disturbing dislike of Shakespeare by perverting the perfection of the full verses.
-Robby never loses the weight he gained to be Henry the 8th, claiming it was just the munchies.
+Andy loved it, as well as his weekend in the Grove.
+Robby never loses the weight he gained to be Henry the 8th, claiming it is just the munchies.
 It slows him down so much that he no longer can swing from the fire sprinklers on club ceilings for ‘Swinging.”
 (We change the name from ‘Barefoot Boy,’ after it is banned due to the Skynyrd debacle).
 Michael spends most of the time visiting relatives in Sicily.
 The premiere of our film is in the early evening, after which we go straight to the bull ring and rock out with Pink Floyd, including a laser show.
 Somehow Martin gets enough film footage to put out a concert album of the two bands jamming.
-That was the only film of us that makes it into theaters.
+That is the only film of us that makes it into theaters.
 The Jace Tribute is not picked up for distribution.
-The studios reject it for the overt gay content.
+The studios reject it for the overtly gay content.
 Martin personally distributes it to his Hollywood buddies who enjoy shocking their friends with private viewings.
 It never makes it to the underground.